📄️ The Big Picture

 You can save a workspace, along with any studies it contains, in three ways:

-There are 18 different study types available, each generating a list of specific astronomical/astrological events.
-Every event will include at least one date/time and a corresponding body position.
+There are 25 Generator Study types available, each producing a list of specific astronomical/astrological events.
+Every event will include at least one date/time and corresponding body position.
 Here's a brief overview of each study type: